Armand Vaillancourt

 Joseph Armand Robert Vaillancourt (/fr/; born September 3, 1929) is a Canadian sculptor, painter and performance artist from Quebec.
+He became known for challenging establish artistic traditions in Quebec, particularly through his political engagement and large-scale public sculptures.
 He designed the public art fountain entitled Vaillancourt Fountain in San Francisco.
 He lives in Montreal.

 Biography

 Vaillancourt was born on September 3, 1929, in Black Lake, Quebec, Canada.
 He received his art training at the École des beaux-arts de Montréal.
 During the early 1960s he was friends with Leonard Cohen, who wrote the song, "Suzanne" about Vaillancourt's girlfriend, Suzanne Verdal.
 Vaillancourt and Verdal have a son who lives with Verdal.

 In 1971, a publicly commissioned fountain entitled Vaillancourt Fountain, often called Québec libre!, was installed in the Embarcadero Plaza in San Francisco, United States.
 One of his best known sculptures, Québec libre! is representative of the relationship between Vaillancourt's art and his political convictions.
 It is a large concrete fountain, 200 feet long, 140 feet wide and 36 feet high sitting near the city's financial district at the Embarcadero Center.
 The night before its inauguration, Vaillancourt inscribed Québec libre! in red letters, to note his support for the Quebec sovereignty movement and more largely, his support for the freedom of all people.
 The following day, seeing that the city's employees erased the inscription, he jumped on the sculpture during its dedication to reinscribe the phrase.

 On November 11, 1987, the fountain became the object of an incident involving U2's singer Bono.
-During a free concert, Bono climbed the sculpture to write, "Rock N Roll Stops Traffic", referring to the power of rock.
+During a free concert, Bono climbed the sculpture to spray-paint on it, "Rock N Roll Stops Traffic", referring to the power of rock.
 Vaillancourt flew from Quebec to California after the incident, and spoke in favor of Bono's actions at U2's Oakland performance several days later.
 Vaillancourt said, "Good for him.
 I want to shake his hand.
 People get excited about such a little thing."